-Comedian Jerry Seinfeld has hinted that a Seinfeld reunion may be in-development, more than two decades after the hit series’ contentious finale premiered.
-At a stand-up performance in Boston on Saturday, the 69-year-old comedy legend revealed that there is unfinished business with the ‘show about nothing’.
-Responding to a question from the audience, Seinfeld coyly confirmed that he was harbouring a ‘little secret’.
+This isn’t the first time Seinfeld has hinted at a possible reunion.
+In October 2023, at a stand-up performance in Boston, the 69-year-old comedy legend revealed that there is unfinished business with the ‘show about nothing’.
+Responding to a question from the audience, Seinfeld coyly confirmed that he was harbouring a ‘little secret’ about the show’s ending.

 “Well, I have a little secret for you about the ending.
 But I can’t really tell it because it is a secret,” he told audience members at the Wang Theatre.
 “Here’s what I’ll tell you, OK, but you can’t tell anybody.
 Something is going to happen that has to do with that ending.
 Hasn’t happened yet…And just what you are thinking about, Larry and I have also been thinking about it.
 So you’ll see, we’ll see.”